Logistic regression: Multinomial logistic regression: Many explanatory variables and many categories

-In the above cases of two categories (binomial logistic regression), the categories were indexed by "0" and "1", and we had two probability distributions: The probability that the outcome was in category 1 was given by $p(\boldsymbol{x})$and the probability that the outcome was in category 0 was given by $1-p(\boldsymbol{x})$.
-The sum of both probabilities is equal to unity, as they must be.
+In the above cases of two categories (binomial logistic regression), the categories were indexed by "0" and "1", and we had two probabilities: The probability that the outcome was in category 1 was given by $p(\boldsymbol{x})$and the probability that the outcome was in category 0 was given by $1-p(\boldsymbol{x})$.
+The sum of these probabilities equals 1, which must be true, since "0" and "1" are the only possible categories in this setup.